Oktoberfest Tickets & Reservations

 Do You Need Oktoberfest Tickets?

 So, do you really need Oktoberfest reservations?
-The answer depends on a few factors:
+Well, the answer to that depends on a few factors:

-Certain times of the day and certain dates are busier than others resulting in it being harder for you to get a seat (a prerequisite for getting a beer).
+Certain times of the day and certain dates of the festival are busier than others resulting in it being harder for you to get a seat (a prerequisite for getting a beer).

-- Are you going to attend first thing in the morning?
+➤ Are you planning to attend first thing in the morning?
 You’ll be fine without Oktoberfest tickets.

-- Looking forward to experiencing opening day or closing night?
+➤ Looking forward to experiencing Oktoberfest opening weekend or closing night?
 Fuggedaboutit.

 Oktoberfest reservations aren’t necessarily needed for early mornings and weekdays when attendance is at its lowest (which isn’t really ‘low’ at all); but experiencing late night party time or the opening and closing ceremonies can really only be done with beer tent reservations and/or friends in high places.

-Larger groups wishing to sit together will have a much tougher (i.e. friggin’ impossible) time finding a table to call their own.
+Larger groups wishing to sit together will have a much tougher (i.e. damn near impossible) time finding a table to call their own.
 In this case, Oktoberfest reservations are downright mandatory.

 If you’re the kind of traveller who doesn’t know if he/she is even going to Oktoberfest yet (it literally doesn’t matter what day of the year you’re reading this), then it doesn’t look like Oktoberfest reservations are in the cards for you.
-If you’re into winging it internationally then beer tent tickets are probably the last of your worries.
+If you’re into winging it internationally, then beer tent tickets are probably the least of your worries.

 How do you get Oktoberfest reservations?